brianboonstra/ragtop/README.md

 Description And Installation
 ============================

-**ragtop** prices equity derivatives are priced on variants of the famous Black-Scholes model, with special attention paid to the case of American and European exercise options and to convertible bonds.
+**ragtop** prices equity derivatives using variants of the famous Black-Scholes model, with special attention paid to the case of American and European exercise options and to convertible bonds.
 To install the development version, use the command

 ``` r
 devtools::install_github('brianboonstra/ragtop')